castai/docs/docs/guides/mutating-admision-webhook.md

 !!! note "Running pods will not be affected"
     The Webhook only mutates pods during scheduling.
 Over time, all pods should eventually be re-scheduled and, in turn, mutated.
 The application owners will release a new version of workload that will trigger all the replicas to be rescheduled, Evictor, or Rebalancing will remove older nodes, putting pods for rescheduling, etc.

-    If you'd like to initiate mutation for the whole namespace quickly, run this command which will recreate all pods:
+    If you'd like to initiate mutation for the whole namespace immediately, run this command which will recreate all pods:

     ```shell
     kubectl -n {NAMESPACE} rollout restart deploy